 Showing all 9 results

-Green Bamboo (Phyllostachys bissetii) hedging, and screening is becoming increasingly popular with our customers as it offers a unique, exotic aesthetic into any modern garden.
+Black Bamboo (Phyllostachys nigra) hedging, and screening is becoming increasingly popular with our customers as it offers a unique, exotic aesthetic into any modern garden.
 The plants create a new addition of colours and textures for borders, ground cover and windbreaks year-round as the bamboo remains intact through all seasons as it is an evergreen.
-Green Bamboo is fast growing but will not spread to the same extent as other evergreens like Laurels or Griselinia and so can be a great option for those with smaller gardens who are looking to be economical with space.
-Just be aware that bamboo easily spreads via rhizomes so have the bamboo contained in pots or containers unless you want the plants to naturally spread.
+Black Bamboo fast becoming the most sort after Bamboo in the UK due to its intense black canes complimenting its vibrant green foliage.
+Black Bamboo is fast growing but will not spread to the same extent as other evergreens like Laurels or Griselinia and so can be a great option for those with smaller gardens who are looking to be economical with space.
+Just be aware that bamboo easily spreads via rhizomes so have the bamboo contained in pots or containers unless you want the plants to naturally spread, although Golden Bamboo is naturally very tamed in the UK Climate.

 The recommended planting density varies depending on the height of the plants you buy.
 For Example: